- 1 Top 7 Best Window Air Conditioners Compared

 - Energy Efficiency Rating

 Energy bills are usually your next largest expenses after a mortgage or rent.
 So, looking for efficient window cold air conditioners that feature an Energy Star can help you save money in the long run with lower electric bills.
 In particular, look for the Energy Efficiency Rating (EER) to help determine how efficiently a unit will perform.
+These days you can save some money on your heating and cooling with the right unit.

 Understandably, not every window air conditioning unit is going to fit in every window.
 A window unit with a higher BTU rate will typically be larger than one with a low rating.
 But you should always confirm that your window is designed to work with a window air conditioning unit.
 Most portable air units are designed to work with a double-hung window where the upper window sash sits firmly on top of the unit to be safely positioned in a window.